ZenProjects/Apache-mod-chroot/README.md

 ## DNS lookups

 Libresolv uses /etc/resolv.conf to find your DNS server.
-If this file doesn't exist, libresolv uses 127.0.0.1:53 as the DNS server.
-You can run a small caching server listening on 127.0.0.1 (which may be a good idea anyway), or use your operating system's firewall to transparently redirect queries to 127.0.0.1:53 to your real DNS server.
-Note that this is only necessary if you do DNS lookups - probably this can be avoided?
+If this file doesn't exist, libresolv uses `127.0.0.1:53` as the DNS server.
+You can run a small caching server listening on `127.0.0.1` (which may be a good idea anyway), or use your operating system's firewall to transparently redirect queries to `127.0.0.1:53` to your real DNS server.

+Note that this is only necessary if you do DNS lookups - *probably this can be avoided?*

-you may need to copy /etc/nsswitch.conf and /etc/resolv.conf in chroot jail :
+You may need to copy `/etc/nsswitch.conf` and `/etc/resolv.conf` in **chroot** jail :
 ```
 # mkdir -p /chroot/etc
 # cp /etc/nsswitch.conf /chroot/etc/nsswitch.conf
 # cp /etc/resolv.conf /chroot/etc/resolv.conf
 ```

-Please also read the libraries section below because libc resolver load dymanics library at first resolution.
+Please also read the libraries section below because libc resolver load some additional dymanics library at first DNS resolution.

-If you whant to use [nscd](https://linux.die.net/man/8/nscd) in the chroot jail you must map nscd socket in the chroot jail.
+If you whant to use [**nscd**](https://linux.die.net/man/8/nscd) in the **chroot** jail you must map **nscd** socket in the chroot jail.

 ```
 # mkdir -p /chroot/var/run